TTU Home Southwest Collection/Special Collections Library Home Resources Home

 Sean Lewis was elected Student Government President, serving from May 1, 2018-May 1, 2019.

-June 18, 2018 - Dr. Carol A. Sumner was appointed Vice President of the Division of Diversity, Equity and Inclusion.
+Dr. Carol A. Sumner was appointed Vice President of the Division of Diversity, Equity and Inclusion on June 18, 2018.

 Cory Powell, Director of Mentor Tech, was the first African American to serve as Chairman of the Lubbock Chamber of Commerce.
 As chairman, Powell spearheaded the Chamber's first Diversity and Inclusion Summit in 2018.